breandan/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 \end{align}
 $$

-The same notion which appears in the differential calculi can be applied in many different contexts from [regular expressions](http://maveric.uwaterloo.ca/reports/1964_JACM_Brzozowski.pdf) to [λ-calculus](https://www.sciencedirect.com/science/article/pii/S030439750300392X) to [linear logic](https://arxiv.org/abs/1805.11813).
+The same notion which appears in the differential calculi can be applied in many different contexts from [regular expressions](http://maveric.uwaterloo.ca/reports/1964_JACM_Brzozowski.pdf) to [λ-calculus](https://www.sciencedirect.com/science/article/pii/S030439750300392X) to [boolean algebra](https://en.wikipedia.org/wiki/Boolean_differential_calculus).
 In machine learning, we are chiefly interested in calculating derivatives for vector fields or some mechanical representation thereof.
 As long as a number system admits the standard arithmetic notation (addition, multiplication and their inverses), it is possible to symbolically derive an expression which, when evaluated at a point, will equate to the finite difference approximation.

 We make the following two claims:

 1. Symbolic differentiation can be performed mechanically by replacing the expressions on the left hand side with their right hand side equivalents.
 This process often requires less computation than the numerical method [described above](#calculating-gradients-numerically).
-2. The same rules can be applied to functions whose inputs and outputs are vectors, with exactly the same algebraic semantics.
+2. The same rules can be applied to functions whose inputs and outputs are vectors, with exactly the same algebraic semantics (shown below).
 Using matrix notation requires far less computation than elementwise scalar differentiation.

 Firstly, let us examine the first claim.
 A naïve implementation of the finite difference method requires at least two evaluations each time we wish to compute the derivative at a certain input.
-While algebraic rewriting can help to reduce the computation, but we are still left with the $$\lim_{h\rightarrow 0}$$.
-It is often more efficient to derive a closed form analytical solution for the derivative at every input.
+While algebraic rewriting can help to reduce the computation, we are still left with the question of how to choose an appropriate $$h$$ for $$\lim_{h\rightarrow 0}$$.
+It is often more efficient to derive a closed form analytical solution for the derivative at every input, then select an appropriate precision for numerical evaluation at a later point.

 Secondly, partial differentiation of vector functions is a specific case of higher dimensional derivatives that are often more convenient to represent as a matrix, or _Jacobian_, which is defined as follows: